OpenMC2/OpenMC2/README.md

 An Open Source Re-Implementation of Midnight Club 2

-This project will rewrite the code of Midnight Club 2, using the original binary in place of not-yet-implemented functions, to allow for large-scale bug fixing and feature implementing.
+This project is a bottom-up rewrite of Midnight Club 2, using the original binary in place of not-yet-implemented functions, to allow for large-scale bug fixing and feature implementing.

-This project is similar to the [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2) and [OpenTTD](https://www.openttd.org/en/) projects that came before it.

 ## Building